tahoe-lafs/tahoe-lafs/docs/specifications/dirnodes.rst

 read-only access to a parent directory, then Bob will get read-only access (and *not* read-write access) to its children.

-Relative to the previous "vdrive-server" based scheme, the current distributed dirnode approach gives better availability, but cannot guarantee updateness quite as well, and requires far more network traffic for each retrieval and update.
+Relative to the previous "vdrive server"-based scheme, the current distributed dirnode approach gives better availability, but cannot guarantee updateness quite as well, and requires far more network traffic for each retrieval and update.
 Mutable files are somewhat less available than